 I put them in the totes and promptly hid the boxes so that my fiancé wouldn’t know how much I spent on them.
 When he got home from work, I informed him that I had purchased them for a dollar each, which he was thrilled by, so we returned to the store for more.
 Even though they had sold out of the discounted chicks, he decided to go ahead and get a few more.
 We were now chicken keepers!

 Buy the Way

-We do have one major problem: Every time I go into that feed-supply store, the manager of that section gets me in big trouble because she always marks the chicks down and begs me to buy them.
+We do have one major problem.
+Every time I go into that feed-supply store, the manager of that section gets me in big trouble.
+She always marks the chicks down and begs me to buy them.
 What started out as six chicks has become a flock of 46.

 We now have a wonderful coop with edible plants and herbs surrounding it, and I am very happy.
 Next year, we plan to expand into raising turkeys at the very least, if not ducks as well—whether or not they are on discount.